StuartJO/BrainSurfaceAnimation/README.md

 ![](/outputs/GrowingBrain_border+sulcAll2.gif)

-Or we can just plot the sulcal depth at 36 weeks on to all timepoints and see where all the folds will form!
+Or we can just plot the sulcal depth at 36 weeks onto all timepoints and see where all the folds will form!

 ![](outputs/GrowingBrain_border+sulc36.gif)